peter-mouland/web-caddy/component-structure/CONTRIBUTING.md

  * `gulp serve` :  Run server on port 3456

+## Test Your Changes

+ * `gulp test` : Run the tests once and produce a code coverage report
+ * `gulp test:tdd` : Run the tests while making changes

 ## Working with dependencies

 If you want to make changes to the bower dependencies, you can clone them down from [here](http://github.com/skyglobal) and do the following.